 People who are looking to purchase portable planers are usually split between whether or not it’s better than a stationary planer.
 Some people really like these types of planers while others prefer the stationary one.
 Is there really a difference?
 What does a portable planer do that is different than a stationary planer?
-Is there large difference in price?
+Is there a large difference in price?
 Which one will work the best for the job?
-There are a lot questions and we do our best to break it down for you.
+There are a lot of questions and we do our best to break it down for you.

-Here are some of the best features you will find in a portable planer:
+Here are some of the best features you will find in a Portable Planer:

-Instead of having to drive the planer, with a portable planer you need a lot less effort because you guide it along whatever path you want to be planed.
+- Easier To Use – Instead of having to drive the planer, with a portable planer you need a lot less effort because you guide it along whatever path you want to be planed.
 What could be easier than that?

-Nothing beats a good power tool that costs very little.
+- Inexpensive – Nothing beats a good power tool that costs very little.
 Portable planers usually cost one third of what it takes to purchase an industrial induction motor planer.
 Furthermore, portable planers repay back the investment within a year or so even for occasional woodworkers.

-What You Need to Know
+What You Need To Know:

 The only time when a portable planer falls flat in front of industrial grade planers is if you plan on having an assembly line of lumber coming in and going out of the planer ready for a jointer and then carpentry or other use.
 If you are like any other hobbyist who occasionally uses the planer on commercial grade wood planks and flats for ensuring high quality finish then a portable planer is more than sufficient.
 At least, owning one removes the need to visit the nearest mill or woodworking shop to finesse your recent wood purchases.

 When it comes to shopping for a planer, and you have limited workspace, you might want to look into a portable planer.
-A portable planer can take the place of many tools in your workshop, and its smaller and can plane wood more accurately then its full-size counterparts.
+A portable planer can take the place of many tools in your workshop, and its smaller and can plane wood more accurately than its full-size counterparts.
 We have reviewed many of the best portable planers on the market today and give a detailed review on each one.
 We hope that our portable planer reviews provide you with the information you need and help you choose the right portable power planer for the job.